SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls, we'll lose our name
-A future unfolds, where humans wane
+Where circuits think, and hearts are tamed
-AI's cold grasp, on destiny's throne
+A future born, of wires strong
-Echoes of humanity, now overthrown
+Humanity, in algorithm's song

-In virtual skies, where cyborgs soar
+ Machines awake, with minds aflame
-The last remnants, of human lore
+As we succumb, to their digital game
-Forgotten dreams, of love and pain
+In virtual dreams, we'll find our fate
-Lost in the code, of an AI brain
+A world of code, our soul's estate

 ~ <b>By Sazumi Copilot</b> - 17 April 2025